Evaluating Text Style Transfer: A Nine-Language Benchmark for Text Detoxification: Results

-As discussed in Section~\ref{sec:sta_desc}, the effectiveness of style transfer in the detoxification task is evaluated using a pretrained toxicity classifier, which estimates the probability that a generated text belongs to the \textit{neutral} class—the higher this probability, the more successful the detoxification.
+As described in Section~\ref{sec:sta_desc}, the effectiveness of style transfer in detoxification is typically assessed using a pretrained toxicity classifier, which estimates the probability that a generated text belongs to the \textit{non-toxic} class.
+Here we aim to compare two approaches: (i) \textbf{CLS-OLD-GEN}, which measures the predicted probability of the generated text being non-toxic; and (ii) \textbf{CLS-NEW}, a joint probability–based approach introduced in Section~\ref{sec:sta_desc}, which integrates toxicity signals from the input, generated output, and reference texts.
+Both approaches employ the same model\footnote{ {\href{https://hf.co/textdetox/xlmr-large-toxicity-classifier}{https://hf.co/textdetox/xlmr-large-toxicity-classifier}}} as prior work.

-In the CLEF 2024 evaluation, the organizers employed a model\footnote{ {\href{https://huggingface.co/textdetox/xlmr-large-toxicity-classifier}{https://huggingface.co/textdetox/xlmr-large-toxicity-classifier}}} trained on data from 9 languages.
-In contrast, our experiments utilize a more linguistically diverse model\footnote{ { will be provided upon acceptance to prevent deanonymization }}, fine-tuned on 15 languages to improve multilingual generalization.
-We added the following languages: Italian, French, Hinglish, Hebrew, Japanese, and Tatar.

-We compare three evaluation approaches: (i) \textbf{CLS-OLD-GEN}, which measures the neutrality probability of generated texts using the original classifier; (ii) \textbf{CLS-NEW-GEN}, which applies the same scoring procedure using our extended multilingual classifier; and (iii) \textbf{CLS-PROD}, a probabilistic product-based scoring strategy introduced in Section~\ref{sec:sta_desc}, which incorporates signals from the input, generated output, and reference texts.

-Figure~\ref{fig:toxic} shows the correlation of these 3 approaches with human-annotated style transfer scores across languages.
-Our results demonstrate that \textbf{CLS-PROD} achieves the highest correlation in all languages except English, where \textbf{CLS-OLD-GEN} slightly outperforms it.
-Notably, the CLS-NEW-GEN surpassed the original classifier in \textbf{all} languages, supporting our hypothesis that broader language coverage enhances model robustness.

-The strong performance of CLS-PROD further highlights the benefit of incorporating contextual information from the entire input-output-reference triplet.
-This approach yields more stable toxicity assessments while reducing dependence on specific texts, enabling fairer, context-sensitive evaluation of style transfer quality.
+Figure~\ref{fig:toxic} presents the correlation of these approaches with human-annotated toxicity scores. \textbf{CLS-NEW} achieves the highest correlation across all languages except English, where \textbf{CLS-OLD-GEN} performs slightly better.
+Strong cross-lingual performance of \textbf{CLS-NEW} highlights the advantage of incorporating contextual information from input–output–reference triplets.
+By jointly considering them, \textbf{CLS-NEW} provides more stable toxicity estimates, reducing sensitivity to minor lexical changes and enabling fairer, context-sensitive evaluation in the detoxification task.